icns-xyz/icns/docs/README.md

 Although the default Resolver would persist of the state mentioned above and keep record of user addresses for each coin type, different Resolver contracts does not necessarily have to have the same state entries or the same roles.

-A good example of utilizing Resolver for different purposes would be the uniswap token list (https://tokenlists.org/), where the resolver serves the role of keeping the token list, instead of simply keeping user addresses.
+A good example of utilizing Resolver for different purposes would be the [uniswap token list](https://tokenlists.org/), where the resolver serves the role of keeping the token list, instead of simply keeping user addresses.

 ## Wallets integrating ICNS